hyphacoop/handbook/guides.md

       <img alt="Screenshot of Mailcow mailbox creation popup" src="images/email-mailbox-3.png" />
     </details>

-We'll now log in to confirm access, and set up an initial forwarder to make first-time usage simpler.
+We'll now log in to confirm access, and set up an initial forwarder if requested to make first-time usage simpler.

 5. Open an incognito browser and access webmail login: https://mailninja.aseriesoftubez.com/SOGo/
 6. Log into the account you just created.